Using WebPack with Buck

 Testing@LMAX – Compatibility Tests

 Once an application goes live, it is absolutely essential that any future changes are able to be work with the existing data in production, typically by migrating it as changes are required.
 That existing data and the migrations applied to it are often the riskiest and least tested functions in the system.
 Mistakes in a migration will at best cause a multi-hour outage while backups are restored and more likely will subtly corrupt data, producing incorrect results that may go unnoticed for long periods making it impossible to roll back.
+At LMAX we reduce that risk by running compatibility tests.

 Testing@LMAX – Making Test Output Useful